 1. Add Water

 Since coffee strength is the amount of coffee to water, one way to change the strength of the coffee is to dilute it.
-Diluting the coffee will not change the flavor of it, but it will also dilute the caffeine in the coffee.
+Diluting the coffee with hot water will make it taste weaker, it will also dilute the caffeine in the coffee.

-Another way to add water to your coffee to dilute it is if you could go for an iced coffee, add ice to the coffee.
+Another way to add water to your coffee to dilute it is to add ice to the coffee.
 The temperature of the ice and the extra water will make the bitterness and flavor more bearable.

 2. Add Sugar or a Sweetener